garylirocks/quickrefs/azure-networking.markdown

 ![Application Gateway components](images/azure_application-gateway-components.png)

 - **Frontend**
-  - *it is actually a load balancer, and AGW instances are in its backend pool, so we need to allow AzureLoadBalancer in the NSG*
+  - *It is actually a load balancer, and AGW instances are in its backend pool, so we need to allow AzureLoadBalancer in the NSG*
-  - could have a public IP, a private IP, or both
+  - Could have a public IP, a private IP, or both
   - An AGW could have up to 125 instances
 - **Listeners**
-  - Defined by protocol, port, host and IP address
+  - Defined by IP address (private or public), host name, port and protocol
+  - Handle TLS/SSL certificates for HTTPS
   - Two types:
-    - Basic: doesn't care host names, each port can only have one basic listener
+    - Basic: doesn't care host names, **each port can only have one basic listener**
-    - Multi-site: you specify one or more host names, AGW matches incoming requests using HTTP 1.1 `host` headers, each port can have multiple multi-site listeners
+    - Multi-site: you specify one or more host names, AGW matches incoming requests using **HTTP 1.1 `host` header**, each port could have multiple multi-site listeners
   - For v2 SKU, multi-site listeners are processed before basic listeners
-  - Handle TLS/SSL certificates for HTTPS
   - A listener can have **only one** associated rule
   - You could redirect from one listener to another (eg. HTTP to HTTPS)
 - **WAF**:
-  - checks each request for common threats: SQL-injection, XSS, command injection, HTTP request smuggling, crawlers, etc
+  - Checks each request for common threats: SQL-injection, XSS, command injection, HTTP request smuggling, crawlers, etc
-  - based on OWASP rules, referred to as Core Rule Set(CRS)
-  - you can opt to select only specific rules, or specify which elements to examine
+  - Based on OWASP rules, referred to as Core Rule Set(CRS), you can opt to enable only specific rules
+  - Could have exclusions
 - **Backend pool**: a backend pool can contain one or more IP/FQDN, VM, VMSS and App Services
+- **Rule**:
-- **Rule**: associates a listener with targets
+  - Maps one-to-one to a listener
   - Rule types:
-    - Basic
+    - **Basic**
-    - Path-based: request is routed to the first-matching path, you should add a default one for any un-matched requests
+    - **Path-based**: request is routed to the first-matching path, you should add a default one for any un-matched requests
   - Rule target types:
     - Backend pool: with HTTP settings
     - Redirection: to another listener or external site with a specified HTTP code, you can choose to include the original query string in redirection, but not the path in the original request